 The Ethical Slut: A Roadmap for Relationship Pioneers by Dossie Easton and Janet W. Hardy – The original version of The Ethical Slut was published in 1997 and became very popular in the poly community, encouraging people to explore alternative relationship styles.
 Many people credit this book with getting them started on the path of polyamory.
 A new edition is due for release on March 3, 2009.
 I decided to wait for it instead of reading the original version, so I pre-ordered a copy on Amazon.com.

 Spiritual Polyamory by Mystic Life – This short book (about 70 pages) covers polyamory as a spiritual expression of unconditional love.
 This book is a great summation of my own feelings toward polyamory as well as my reasons for exploring this path.
-You can see a short video clip of Mystic Life reading the first few pages of this book on his Spiritual Polyamory website.
-That’s a great way to see if his material resonates with you.
-I think you’ll enjoy it.
 This book could also serve as an excellent first read on polyamory, especially if you’re a very spiritual person.

 Swinging for Beginners: An Introduction to the Lifestyle by Kaye Bellemeade – This book covers just about everything you’d want to know about swinging, including swing clubs, swing parties, soft swinging, full swaps, threesomes, group sex, etiquette, precautions, and more.
 Swinging is a bit different than polyamory because swinging focuses on recreational sex, while polyamory is about intimate relationships (which may include sex).
 Swinging is an option for people who want to spice up their relationships by enjoying sex with other partners without serious emotional attachments.
 If your interest in polyamory is more sexual than emotional or spiritual, this book would be a good place to start.